Polyurethane: Tooling

 Distinct from pour-in-place, bun and boardstock, and coating applications, the production of piece parts requires tooling to contain and form the reacting liquid.

 The choice of mold-making material is dependent on the expected number of uses to end-of-life (EOL), molding pressure, flexibility, and heat transfer characteristics.

 RTV silicone is used for tooling that has an EOL in the thousands of parts.
 It is typically used for molding rigid foam parts, where the ability to stretch and peel the mold around undercuts is needed.

 The heat transfer characteristic of RTV silicone tooling is poor.
 High-performance, flexible polyurethane elastomers are also used in this way.

 Epoxy, metal-filled epoxy, and metal-coated epoxy is used for tooling that has an EOL in the tens of thousands of parts.
 It is typically used for molding flexible foam cushions and seating, integral skin and microcellular foam padding, and shallow-draft RIM bezels and fascia.
 The heat transfer characteristic of epoxy tooling is fair; the heat transfer characteristic of metal-filled and metal-coated epoxy is good.
 Copper tubing can be incorporated into the body of the tool, allowing hot water to circulate and heat the mold surface.

 Aluminum is used for tooling that has an EOL in the hundreds of thousands of parts.
 It is typically used for molding microcellular foam gasketing and cast elastomer parts, and is milled or extruded into shape.

 Mirror-finish stainless steel is used for tooling that imparts a glossy appearance to the finished part.
 The heat transfer characteristic of metal tooling is excellent.

 Finally, molded or milled polypropylene is used to create low-volume tooling for molded gasket applications.
 Instead of many expensive metal molds, low-cost plastic tooling can be formed from a single metal master, which also allows greater design flexibility.
 The heat transfer characteristic of polypropylene tooling is poor, which must be taken into consideration during the formulation process.

 Applications

 In 2007, the global consumption of polyurethane raw materials was above 12 million metric tons, and the average annual growth rate was about 5%.
 Revenues generated with PUR on the global market are expected to rise to approximately US$75 billion by 2022.
+As they are such an important class of materials, research is constantly taking place and papers published.